 Leadership and a Confident Communicator

 In my previous BLOG Empower the Leader Inside YOU!
-The Core of the Matter, I discussed the essential relationship between a leader/manager of an organization to be successful.
-Additionally, in my Blog Part 1: The Business of Doing Business – Communication Processes, actual person-to-person communication is the fuel that makes the engine of the process work.
-In my Blog Part 2: The Empathetic Listener in Business WINS Every Time, I tackled the subject of listening skills and how working towards mastering this skill builds integrity and trust.
-This week, we will go even deeper into being a more confident communicator and learn from a businesswoman whose goal is to create the space for change in her business.
+The Core of the Matter, I discussed the essential relationship between a leader/manager of an organization for being successful.
+Additionally, in my Blog Part One: The Business of Doing Business – Communication Processes, actual person-to-person communication is the fuel that makes the engine of the process work.
+In this article, I will go a bit deeper into what makes a more confident communicator and introduce you to a leader in the insurance business.

 I want to introduce to you John Bick of John Bick – Farmers Insurance Agent in Renton, WA.
 If you look him up online, you will see his “ABOUT ME” information.
 He says, “I help customers like you identify the insurance coverage that best fits your needs.
 This process is straightforward and personalized to help make you smarter about insurance.”
 Many people would look at that quote and think, “does he really want to help me,” or “straightforward, nothing about insurance is straightforward?”
 John is the real deal, and he cares about his clients as well as his staff.
 One of the communication tools John uses to set himself apart from his competitors is his ability to listen empathetically.